Code-Institute-Submissions/Follow-the-moon/README.md

 + Adobe XD

 **Others**
-+ Adobe Photoshop: to resize images that were to large to use and to create the combined homepage image.
++ Adobe Photoshop: to resize images that were too large to use and to create the combined homepage image.
-+ Adobe Illustrater: to create part of moon calender and toggler icon.
++ Adobe Illustrator: to create part of moon calendar and toggler icon.
-+ Adobe Indesign to make wireframes A3 pdf's and the menu bug image.
++ Adobe InDesign to make wireframes A3 pdf's and the menu bug image.
 + Adobe Premiere Pro: to make audio meditations.
-+ VScode: to write my code.
++ VSCode: to write my code.

 Bugs
 ======
 #### Navigation menu
 I had a problem with my navigation menu on the homepage, it was pushing the content down, that was not supposed to happen.
 <img src="https://github.com/Daph1986/Follow-the-moon/blob/master/assets/images/README%20images/menu_bug.png" alt="Menu bug"/> <br>
 I fixed it by changing my ccs from:
 ```